helgestein/helao-pub/readme.md

 ![logo](https://github.com/helgestein/helao-dev/blob/master/helaologo.svg)

-## HELAO-pub repository

-This repository is our developement branch as of the day of publication.
-If you seek to make changes please do so but this will need permission from some of the contributors.

 ## Overview of branches and current versions

 Since there are multiple versions of the HELAO, here is the brief overview all branches and versions: